Terms and Conditions

 5.1 All our holidays are planned many months in advance.
 As a result occasionally we have to make changes and correct inaccuracies in the brochure, itinerary, pre-departure pack and website both before and after bookings have been confirmed.
 We occasionally need to cancel holidays before and after the booking has been confirmed.
 We always endeavour to avoid making changes and cancellations both before and after bookings have been confirmed but we must reserve the right to do so.

 If a change or alteration has to be made to your itinerary after the booking has been confirmed, we class the changes and alterations as minor or major.
 A minor change is any change or alteration which is not a major change.
 Most changes are minor but occasionally, we may have to make a major change.
 Minor changes will be dealt with by ourselves with no obligation to inform you before departure or pay compensation; although we do endeavour to inform you before departure.
 Major changes are such changes as an alteration to the start/end time by more than 24 hours, a change in accommodation to one below the classification stated in the itinerary, website, brochure or pre-departure pack.
-If we have to make a major change or cancel, we will tell you as soon as possible and, if there is time to do so before departure, we will make the below offers available to you to except one and only one.
+If we have to make a major change or cancel, we will tell you as soon as possible and, if there is time to do so before departure, we will make one of the below offers available to you to except (in some cases we are able to offer more than one option and you are able to accept one and only one of the options; not all of the below options will be available in every case, sometimes only one options is available for you).
+Major changes that are forced upon us (Royle Safaris) by force majeure (force majeure is defined in clause 6 of these terms and conditions) the following options (listed below (i, ii, iii)) will not be applicable; please read further for more on our terms and conditions regarding force majeure events.
+In force majeure cases the most likely proposal from Royle Safaris will be to postpone the trip and move your booking and all monies paid to the new dates, it is conversely unlikely Royle Safaris will offer refunds for force majeure events.

-i- (for major changes) accepting the proposed change or alteration or
+i- (for major changes) accepting the proposed change (which will most often be deferment of the tour to a later date) or alteration or

 ii- Purchasing alternative arrangements from us, of a similar standard to those originally booked if available (if the chosen alternative is less expensive than your original one, we will refund the difference but if it is more expensive, we will ask you to pay the difference) or